Literature Database Entry

 pal2025machine

-Saswati Pal, Jorge Torres Gómez, Lisa Y. Debus, Regine Wendt, Florian-Lennert Adrian Lau, Cyrus Khandanpour, Malte Sieren, Stefan Fischer and Falko Dressler, "Machine Learning-Driven Localization of Infection Sources in the Human Cardiovascular System," Proceedings of 9th Workshop on Molecular Communications (WMC 2025), Catania, Italy, April 2025. (to appear)
+Saswati Pal, Jorge Torres Gómez, Lisa Y. Debus, Regine Wendt, Florian-Lennert Adrian Lau, Cyrus Khandanpour, Malte Sieren, Stefan Fischer and Falko Dressler, "Machine Learning-Driven Localization of Infection Sources in the Human Cardiovascular System," IEEE Transactions on Molecular, Biological and Multi-Scale Communications, September 2025. (online first)

 Abstract

 In vivo localization of infection sources is essential for effective diagnosis and targeted disease treatment.
-In this work, we leverage machine learning models to associate the temporal dynamics of biomarkers as detected at static gateway positions with different infection source locations.
-In particular, we introduce a simulation module that models infection sources, the release of biomarkers, and their decay as they flow through the bloodstream.
+In this work, we leverage machine learning models to associate the temporal dynamics of biomarkers detected at static gateway positions with different infection source locations.
+In particular, we introduce a simulation that models infection sources, the release of biomarkers, and their decay as they flow through the bloodstream.
 From this, we extract time-series biomarker data with varying decay rates to capture temporal patterns from different infection sources at specific gateway positions.
 We then train a stacked ensemble model using LightGBM and BernoulliNB to analyze biomarker time-series data for classification.
-Our results reveal that an overall decay percentage of 72.45 % over 500 s enables the ensemble model to perform successfully, achieving a validation accuracy of up to 95.83 %.
-However, for a higher decay percentage of 94.58 % over 500 s the observed performance of the model decrease.
-The rapid degradation limits the number of biomarkers counted at the gateways.
-This effect is more significant for biomarkers released from the kidneys, as they are farther from the gateways located at the two wrists, resulting in a reduced accuracy of 58.33 %.
+Our results reveal that higher biomarker degradation rates significantly reduce the localization accuracy by limiting the biomarker signal detected at the gateways.
+A fivefold increase in decay rate lowers the mean cross-validation accuracy from ∼92% to ∼66%.
+This effect is more pronounced for infection sources located farther from the gateways, e.g., the kidneys.
+Due to the longer distance, more biomarkers degrade before reaching the wrist-located gateways, leading to a substantial decline in classification performance.

 Quick access